Getting Started with Raspberry Pi

 Official Raspberry Pi Website

-The figure below shows the Raspberry Pi 4 Model B annotated.
+The figure below shows the Raspberry Pi 5 Model B annotated—most models are similar despite some small differences in the available ports.

-Here’s a glance at what each component of the Raspberry Pi does:
+Here’s a glance at some of the components of the Raspberry Pi:

 • USB ports: to connect a mouse, a keyboard, or other peripherals.
 It comes with two USB 3.0 and two USB 2.0 ports;